Key Points:

-Factors That Affect Your Cash Deposit Limit
+Main Factors That Affect Cash Deposit Limits

 - Bank policies: Different banks have different cash deposit limits based on their internal policies and risk assessments.
-These limits are in place to minimize the bank's exposure to potential fraud, money laundering, and other financial crimes.
+These limits minimize the bank’s exposure to potential fraud, money laundering, and other financial crimes.

 - Account type: The type of account you have with the bank can also influence your cash deposit limits.
 For example, business accounts may have higher limits than personal accounts due to the nature of business transactions.
 Additionally, some banks may offer accounts with higher deposit limits for customers who maintain a certain account balance or meet other eligibility requirements.